 2: You want to expand your market.

 When a business saturates its existing markets, growth must occur through acquisition or expansion.
 Sometimes, expanding into a new market or tapping into a new demographic group requires rebranding.

 OBI Creative client SAC Federal Credit Union wanted to pursue aggressive growth but faced a misconception around membership requirements and saturation of existing markets.

-Research revealed the need for a new charter to expand into additional markets, a new identity and a new name — Cobalt.
-Importantly, the credit union tapped into its core identity, talking about it in new ways that clarified whom it sought to serve, without violating its core values or alienating existing customers.
+Research revealed the need for a new charter to expand into additional markets.
+So, the credit union created a new identity and a new name — Cobalt.
+Importantly, the credit union tapped into its core identity.
+It began talking about this core identity in new ways that clarified whom it sought to serve.
+Plus, it did so without violating its core values or alienating existing customers.

-It would remain a trusted guide allowing people to do things they once thought impossible — encouraging, advising and helping them transform their day, their house, their family and their lives.
-It would not stop serving those who serve their country but rather would expand membership to anyone in its expanded geographical footprint.
+It would remain a trusted guide.
+Cobalt developed this trust by allowing people to do things they once thought impossible — encouraging, advising and helping them transform their day, their house, their family and their lives.
+It would not stop serving those who serve their country.
+Rather, it would expand membership to anyone in its expanded geographical footprint.

-Its rebranding campaign emphasized messages of empowerment and integrity, communicating its evolved brand vision to be the most highly respected financial partner in the communities it serves.
+Its rebranding campaign emphasized messages of empowerment and integrity.
+These messages communicated its evolved brand vision to be the most highly respected financial partner in the communities it serves.

 The new name, logo and identity was the right call for the credit union because it successfully introduced new markets and demographics to its brand, driving membership growth and assets — to the tune of $1 billion and counting.